woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [Second Language Acquisition](course) starting date
 - [Journalistinen kieli - Tekstinhuolto](course) begins
 - Tell me the start date of [Monikielinen käännöstyöpaja](course)
-- What day will [Oppimisyhteisöt ja vuorovaikutus, kirjatentti, Pori(course) start
+- What day will [Oppimisyhteisöt ja vuorovaikutus, kirjatentti, Pori](course) start
 - When do I have [Kielen opettaminen / Fremdsprachenlehren](course)
 - When do we have [Nuorisotyön harjoittelu](course)
 - The start date of [Inklusiivinen pedagogiikka ja oppimisen tukeminen](course)